What is Contactless Payment?

 Consumers world over are demanding contactless payment in everyday transactions, including for transit fare on buses, trains, and paratransit.
 Many service providers may still have questions about what contactless payments are, how they work, and whether they’re secure.
 We’re here to help.

-Contactless payment refers to several methods of receiving and processing payments with technology that enables “tap” payments or mobile wallet payments.
+Contactless payment refers to several methods of receiving and processing payments with technology that enables “tap” payments or mobile wallet payments using a mobile phone or bank card.
 These payment methods are considered contactless because they can process with just a few millimeters between the card and the processing unit.

 How does contactless payment work?

-There are two main ways to conduct a contactless payment.
+Contactless payment technology works in two main ways.
 One is with the “chip” in a credit or debit card.
 The second way is with an app or “mobile wallet” built in to a smartphone.

 With chipped cards, which now make up the majority of consumer’s credit and debit cards, we see the fusing of RFID (radio frequency identification) technology with NFC (near-field communication).
 These work together to allow users to “tap” their card—or hold it very closely—on the payment processor as their payment information is transmitted in a secure, wireless format.